DevExpress/aspnet-office-solutions/README.md

 # ASP.NET Office Solutions

-The ASP.NET Office Solution examples repository for Web Gardens, Web Farms and Clouds

-## Overview

 This repository contains a set of ready-to-use **state providers** and Azure **starter solutions** to choose from when building scalable web applications with the use of DevExpress ASP.NET Office document processing components ([Spreadsheet](https://documentation.devexpress.com/AspNet/16157/ASP-NET-WebForms-Controls/Spreadsheet) and [Rich Text Editor](https://documentation.devexpress.com/AspNet/17721/ASP-NET-WebForms-Controls/Rich-Text-Editor)).

 ## Office document state providers